Peter has written extensively about high sensitivity since 1997, when he first learned he was an HSP.

 We must keep in mind that many of our cultural biases against ideas and concepts are based on opinions, rather than facts.
 Making a statement such as "Susan is too sensitive!" is an opinion, and nothing more.

 One of the most important things to remember about the HSP trait is that it is, ultimately, neutral.
 It has benefits, as well as disadvantages.
-It is also a physiological trait.
+It is also a physiological trait, as well as a psychological one.
 A Highly Sensitive Person does not choose to be sensitive, and they do not become sensitive as a result of something happening in their lives (more about that, later!).
 HSPs are born—and wired—that way.

 Common Attributes of HSPs